JudithJacquinot/Time-devoted-to-home-production-and-retirement-in-couples-A-panel-data-analysis/README.md

 retirement of husband or wife may have an important impact on the partner through household income, but also through the changes in the time spent by the retired partner on, for example, household production.
+A replication work of the article from Eric Bonsang and Arthur Van Soest

 This work was made in collaboration with Arthur De Amorim.